 One of the most common types of allergies is allergic rhinitis, or hay fever, which results from allergens in the air.
-As of 2016, an estimated 6.2 percent of adults in the U.S. had been told by a doctor they had hay fever in the past year, while almost 11 percent of those aged 12 to 17 years were told they had such an allergy.
+As of 2017, an estimated 7.7 percent of adults in the U.S. had been told by a doctor they had hay fever in the past year, while around 10.8 percent of those aged 12 to 17 years were told they had such an allergy.
 As hay fever is caused by allergens in the air, geographic differences occur in prevalence rates, with the West reporting higher instances than other regions.

 Allergies are often associated with asthma as the same substances can trigger both allergies and asthma.
-There is even a type of asthma known as allergic asthma that is triggered by an allergy, for example pollen and mold.
-In 2016, around 8.6 percent of the U.S. population currently had asthma with rates highest among those aged 5 to 14 years.
+There is even a type of asthma known as allergic asthma that is triggered by an allergy, for example pollen or mold.
+In 2018, around 7.9 percent of the U.S. population currently had asthma with rates highest among those aged 5 to 14 years.

 Given the high number of people who suffer from allergies, it is unsurprising that the market for allergy medication and relief products is sizable.
-In 2017, an estimated 87.63 million people in the U.S. bought medications because of allergies.
+In 2018, an estimated 40.35 percent of people aged 30-49 years in the U.S. bought medications because of allergies.
 In 2016, Allegra, one of the leading OTC brands for cough, cold, allergy and sinus problems, earned over 220 million dollars in revenue.
-An epinephrine autoinjector or EpiPen is a medical device used to treat severe allergic reactions that could possibly lead to death.
-In 2016, the pharmaceutical company Mylan, came under fire for the unjustified and unreasonable rise in the cost of the EpiPen which increased from around 106 U.S. dollars in 2014 to over 600 dollars in 2016.
-This price increase raised concerns from the public and congress as the medication is an important tool in saving the lives of those with extreme allergies.

 This text provides general information.
 Statista assumes no